jcjjjared/HtmlCSS/README.md

-# frontEnd creation of carousell
+# Front-End Redesign of Carousell